 i.
 Location and area of jurisdiction

-You need to find out the law that controls the use of VPN in the country of your choice.
+You need to find out the law that controls the use of VPNs in the country of your choice.
 There are some countries that compel VPN providers to log information about their users.

 There are different ways a VPN can encrypt your data.
 This is known as the VPN protocol.
 There are different types of VPN protocols some of which are highly reliable.

-Among all, OpenVPN is the best because it provides all the features of high-level protection such as speed,device-friendly, plus being open source.
+Among all, OpenVPN is the best because it provides all the features of high-level protection, such as speed, is device-friendly, plus is open source.
 This means users are free to verify.

 IKEV2 is also recommended because of its high connectivity.

 iv.
-VPNs that defend their users when faced with legal challenge
+VPNs that defend their users when faced with a legal challenge

 The government of some countries has been found forcing some VPN companies to provide the identity of some of their users who come at crossroads with the law.
 The real test of loyalty is when such VPN companies refuse to disclose such information.
 So go for a VPN that can stand by you against all odds.